hendrathings/angular2-nvd3/README.md

 - d3@^3.5.17
 - nvd3@^1.8.5

-Most of people get chart background turn into black, make sure to include `nvd3.css` via transpiler `webpack` or `systemjs` or what your transpiler.
+Most of people get chart background turn into black, make sure to include `nvd3.css` via transpiler `webpack` or `systemjs` or current using it.

 ## Usage